cjus/node-neo4j-presentation/presentation/readme.md

 <img src="Seven_Bridges_of_Konigsberg.png"/>

-Euler represented the land masses as nodes and used links to represents the bridges.
+Euler represented land masses as nodes and used links to represents bridges.
 He then assigned each of the nodes a letter from A to D. With this, Euler inadvertently founded an extensive branch of mathematics called graph theory - to which many other well-known mathematicians have since contributed.

 ## Graphs are everywhere